 Genome size: There is large variation in genome size among eukaryotes; even closely related species often have strikingly different genome sizes (Hartl 2000).
 This variation in eukaryotes is not predictive of complexity, ploidy level, or the number of protein-coding genes (Mirsky and Ris 1951; Lynch and Conery 2003).
 The evolution of genome size can be directly affected by a variety of processes (e.g. insertions, deletions, polysomy, proliferation of transposons; reviewed in: Petrov 2001).
 A correlation between microsatellite content and genome size may be produced in two distinctly different fashions.
-First, microsatellite expansion or contraction may lead directly to changes in genome size, or broader deletion or insertion processes may drive a global change in genome size that impacts microsatellites as byproduct.
+First, microsatellite expansion or contraction may lead directly to changes in genome size, or broader deletion or insertion processes may drive a global change in genome size that impacts microsatellites as a byproduct.
 The relationship between microsatellite content and genome size has been confirmed in many species (Primmer et al. 1997; Field and Wills 1998; Kubis et al. 1998).
 Although our study cannot distinguish among the possible drivers of this correlation, we do find a signal for contingency among genome size and microsatellite content (Figure 4A).
 Furthermore, we find a correlation between the rate of microsatellite evolution and genome size.
 We interpret this as support for the proportional model of genome size evolution (Oliver et al. 2007).
-This hypothesis suggests that variation in rates of genome size evolution (and in turn genome size) are driven by broad rate differences that are a function of the genome size such that species with large genomes also have higher rates of genome size evolution.
+This hypothesis suggests that variation in rates of genome size evolution (and in turn genome size) is driven by broad rate differences that are a function of the genome size such that species with large genomes also have higher rates of genome size evolution.

 Clades

-Content: Our analysis demonstrates that species have highly variable microsatellite content (Figure 1).
+Content: Our analysis demonstrates that microsatellite content is highly variable across species (Figure 1).
 However, differences among orders are not statistically significant once we correct for the phylogenetic history.
-Instead, we find a pattern where often times even closely related species exhibit striking differences in microsatellite content.
-For instance, within the fly family Tephritidae Ceratitis capitata has an order of magnitude more 5-mer repeats than the four Bactrocera species.
+Instead, we find a pattern where often even closely related species exhibit striking differences in microsatellite content.
+For instance, within the fly family Tephritidae, Ceratitis capitata has 10x more 5-mer repeats than the four Bactrocera species.
 Ceratitis capitata even has three times more 5-mer repeats than Rhagoletis zephyria despite the Rhagoletis species having 30% more total microsatellite content.
 This pattern suggests that microsatellite content can evolve rapidly and confirms previous studies that have suggested that species often have unique microsatellite landscapes (Rubinsztein et al. 1995a).

-Rates: Although we found that clades with monocentric chromosomes have higher rates of microsatellite evolution, we found that monocentric clades exhibited striking variation in rates of evolution.
+Rates: Although we found that clades with monocentric chromosomes have higher rates of microsatellite evolution, they also exhibited striking variation in rates of evolution.
 In fact, among all orders evaluated the monocentric orders Diptera and Coleoptera had the highest and lowest rate of microsatellite evolution respectively (Supplemental Figure 5).
 In contrast, both holocentric orders had intermediate rates.
 The broad range of rates estimated within monocentric clades suggests that monocentricity is unlikely to be the driving force responsible for rate differences among clades.
 Instead, we suggest that there must be other traits that are present in some monocentric clades that contribute to a higher rate estimate in lineages with this type of chromosome.